AetherThings/AetherCone/README.md

 8. Click 'UPLOAD'
 9. When upload is finished and firmware is installed you will see a green confirmation screen.
 10. Turn your Cone off and then on again.
 Once it reboots, the new firmware will be installed.

+Bluetooth pairing mode will remain the same and can be initiated by pressing Vol + and the center button three times.

+AirPlay mode remains the same.

+When music is playing via Spotify Connect, Bluetooth or AirPlay, a dial turn will go next or back depending on the direction of the turn.
+The center button will continue to function as a play/pause button.